rimdus/node-red-asterisk-ami-manager/README.md

 # Docs

-This solution for communicate Asterisk AMI with Node-red server as simple node.
+Communicate from Node-Red to an Asterisk server via AMI as a simple node.

 ## Install